1tomany/storage-bundle/README.md

 }
 ```

 However, I **do not** recommend using an instance of the `StorageClientInterface` interface directly.
 Instead, you should use an action class.
-There are two action interfaces:
+There are three action interfaces:

+- `OneToMany\StorageBundle\Contract\Action\DeleteFileActionInterface`
 - `OneToMany\StorageBundle\Contract\Action\DownloadFileActionInterface`
 - `OneToMany\StorageBundle\Contract\Action\UploadFileActionInterface`